unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 	- [ ] ASCII Photo (PNG to ASCII art).
 	- [ ] **Blankslate + Extension Pack.**
 		- [ ] ![[../Unorganised/Future addition to the README|Future addition to the README]]
-		- [ ] Add an optionally generated GUI that's included `if "{{ cookiecutter.gui_required }}" == "y"  # type: ignore[comparison-overlap]` (like the command line interface - also decide to how to deal both a cli and gui on the same project, e.g. mutually exclusive or an optional flag with default to gui if present, otherwise cli).
 		- [ ] [Implement project validation and auto-upgrading](https://cruft.github.io/cruft/).
+		- [ ] Re-create my extension pack as `"unkokaeru.untitledpythonproject-extension-pack"`, with the colour picker extension and clear documentation for future me to update it.
 		- [ ] Implement auto-test generation based on the NumPy-style docstrings, maybe using `doctest`?
-		- [ ] Add the colour picker extension to the extension pack.
+		- [ ] Write the `pre_prompt.py` hook.
+		- [ ] Add an optionally generated GUI that's included `if "{{ cookiecutter.gui_required }}" == "y"  # type: ignore[comparison-overlap]` (like the command line interface - also decide to how to deal both a cli and gui on the same project, e.g. mutually exclusive or an optional flag with default to gui if present, otherwise cli).
 	- [ ] Chess Mini Me.
 	- [ ] Dailies.
 	- [ ] Error Correction.